How to address violence in the news with your kids.

 LitPick is a book discovery and review website with a focus on YA and contemporary literature.
 What makes LitPick different from other similar sites is that young people contribute the reviews.
-Students or a group of students sign up with an adult sponsor (an educator, librarian, or family member) and can then request a book, which will be sent to them as a hard copy (for a small fee) or as an e-book that's instantly downloaded.
-After reading and deciding how they feel about the book, they can write a review using LitPick's online form, and must do so in 4-6 weeks.
+Students or a group of students sign up with an adult sponsor (an educator, librarian, or family member) and can then request a book to review.
+The requested book will be sent to them as a hard copy (for a small fee) in 2-3 weeks, or as an e-book that's instantly downloaded.
+After reading and deciding how they feel about the book, student can write a review using LitPick's online form, and must do so in 4-6 weeks.
 They'll be asked to enter the review, some keywords that other kids can use to search, and a content rating that will help define the appropriate audience; then they'll need to wait for feedback.
 This feedback can come from a sponsor, or, if there's no sponsor, the review will be screened by a LitPick staff member.
 After the review has been revised based on this feedback (or if there was no revision needed), the review gets posted by the sponsor or LitPick staff member.
 After the review is posted, reviewers can request another book and keep writing.

 Key Standards Supported